Elevation: 7,413 ft

 This peak is not in the book.
 Published December 2019

-Peak 7413 is minor hump of rock, scrub, and forest located near the mouths of both Spring Canyon and Bloom Canyon on the West Side of the Beaverheads.
-It is really just a bump on the long South Ridge of Bloom Benchmark (9,723 feet).
-The easiest ascent route is via its North Ridge and nearby Spring Canyon Road.
+Peak 7413 is minor hump of rock, scrub, and forest located near the mouths of both Spring Canyon and Bloom Canyon on the west side of the Beaverhead Mountains.
+It is really just a bump on the long south ridge of Bloom Benchmark (9,723 feet).
+The easiest ascent route is via its north ridge and nearby Spring Canyon Road.
 USGS Scott Butte

 North Spur/West Ridge, Class 3

-Spring Canyon Road is located on ID-28 in the Birch Creek Valley between Mile Marker 40 and Mile Marker 41, exactly 9.9 miles N of the junction of ID-22/ID-28 and 3.4 miles S of the north entrance to Birch Creek Campground.
+Spring Canyon Road is located on ID-28 in the Birch Creek Valley between Mile Marker 40 and Mile Marker 41, exactly 9.9 miles north of the junction of ID-22/ID-28 and 3.4 miles south of the north entrance to Birch Creek Campground.
 It is signed with a simple street sign.
 Spring Canyon Road is poorly maintained and is now a primitive 2-track road.
-At 1.6 miles, the road goes L at a fork and becomes faint and rutted.
+At 1.6 miles, the road goes left at a fork and becomes faint and rutted.
 At 2.7 miles, the road reaches the mouth of Spring Canyon.
-Park in open grass here (6,350 feet).
+Park in the open grass here (6,350 feet).

-From the mouth of Spring Canyon, scramble E up easy desert scrub onto the rocky North Spur.
-Follow the spur S to reach its junction with the West Ridge of Peak 7413.
+From the mouth of Spring Canyon, scramble east up easy desert scrub onto the rocky north spur.
+Follow the spur south to reach its junction with the west ridge of Peak 7413.
 The terrain on the spur is a mix of thick sage/scrub/prickly bushes and ridge rock/outcrops.
 It is a tedious endeavor.
-From the junction, climb up the scrub-covered West Ridge to the summit.
+From the junction, climb up the scrub-covered west ridge to the summit.
 The ridge rock and ridge blocks, combined with the thick brush/scrub, make this climb a Class 3 effort.